 William Burton McCormick

-Sub-genre: Action thriller, amateur, euro crime, female sleuth, Historical, historical crime, historical crime fiction, historical fiction, Historical thriller, International Crime, International thriller, Non fiction Historical Crime, Nordic Crime, suspense, thriller, thrillers
+Sub-genre: Action thriller, amateur, Crime Thriller, euro crime, female investigator, female sleuth, Historical, historical crime, historical crime fiction, historical fiction, Historical thriller, International Crime, International thriller, Non fiction Historical Crime, Nordic Crime, suspense, thriller, thrillers

 William Burton McCormick writes thriller fiction, both historical and modern, set mainly in Eastern Europe.
 His work has appeared in Ellery Queen Mystery Magazine, Alfred Hitchcock Mystery Magazine, The Saturday Evening Post, Sherlock Holmes Mystery Magazine and the CWA Anthology of Short Stores: Mystery Tour (Orenda Books).
 He is a graduate of the Creative Writing Programme at the University of Manchester and studied Russian language and history at Moscow State University.
 A world traveller, William has lived in seven countries including Russia, Estonia, Latvia and Ukraine.
 He was elected a Hawthornden Writing Fellow in Scotland in 2013.